 A note on visiting Christmas markets for Christmas solo travel

-One location that always spikes and international travelers during the holidays is Germany and Austria’s world-famous Christmas markets.
-Located in major cities throughout Eurple, these Christmas markets are exceedingly popular, but they are also closed on Christmas Day.
-Despite their Christmas theme, they may be disappointing to a traveler looking for things to do on Christmas Day.
+Germany and Austria’s world-famous Christmas markets inspire many Christmas travelers.
+Located in major cities throughout Europe, these Christmas markets are exceedingly popular, but they are also closed on Christmas Day.
+Because of this, they may be disappointing to a traveler looking for things to do on Christmas Day.

 Best destinations for solo travel at Christmas:

 If your Christmas travel seeks to strike an even balance between avoiding Christmas and getting a good dose of Christmas cheer, Budapest, Hungary may be a good choice.
 Why?
 Budapest features traditional European architecture and a number of great Christmas markets.
 Unlike most European cities, however, Budapest boasts world-famous geothermal-heated baths and spas, the most famous of which are open on Christmas Day.

 Similarly, Traveling to Bosnia during Christmas may be a good option.
-Although Bosnia has a larger percentage of Christians in its population (making closures on December 25th more likely), Bosnia is religiously diverse and offers Western tourists many of the benefits of travel within the European Union.
+Although Bosnia has a larger percentage of Christians in its population (making closures on December 25th more likely), Bosnia is religiously diverse and offers Western tourists the benefits of travel within the European Union.

 Washington State Islands

 While large family-friendly Airbnbs book quickly for the December 25th holiday, small, remote cottages tend to remain empty- making it easy to snag a deal on spending a few days over Christmas in a secluded beach house.
 Bainbridge Island, Lopez Island, and Whidbey Island are all PNW options for traveling alone during Christmas, even getting to the San Juan Islands from the Seattle Airport without a rental car isn’t difficult.